Education is Key to Life Change

 When a woman accepts residency at Milagro House, she must agree to continue her education.
 The Milagro House Educational Center is designed to help Milagro House residents prepare for and take the five-part General Educational Development (GED) exam, or receive enrichment studies to help ready themselves for admissions or placement exams.

-Nancy Barton, Director of The Milagro House Educational Center, works one-on-one and in a group with students of varying educational backgrounds in the South Christian Street classroom.
-Barton, who has extensive experience in special education, develops daily individualized lesson plans to accommodate each student’s ability and learning style.
+Nancy Barton, Director of The Milagro House Educational Center, works one-on-one and in a group with students of varying educational backgrounds.
+Our director of education, who has extensive experience in special education, develops daily individualized lesson plans to accommodate each student’s ability and learning style.

-Students' needs are easily met in the small school, which is specially designed to allow for individual and small group studies.
+Students' needs are easily met in our school, which is specially designed to allow for individual and small group studies.
 Retired educators as well as local college student volunteers supplement the staff as expert volunteers and tutors for the program.